homelabos/homelabos/docs/setup/terraform.md

 already existing.
 Login to DO, go to the Security page, and delete the SSH key.
 Terraform will re-add it and then know how to manage it correctly.

+## Running Terraform

+Run `make terraform`

+## Common Problems

+### 422 SSH Key is already in use on your account

+You have already added your SSH key to your account, so Terraform can't manage it properly.

+Run `ssh-keygen -l -E md5 -f ~/.ssh/id_rsa.pub` then go to your DO dashboard, click your photo in the top right, then Profile.
+Now click Security, find the key that matches the fingerprint that was output by the command given, and delete it.
+Now run `make terraform` again.